 Dean Martin was born Dino Paul Crocetti in Ohio, in June, 1917.
 He went on to make a name for himself as a singer, comedian, and became a leading member of his friend Frank Sinatra’s Rat Pack.
 In 1945, Dean met a young comic called Jerry Lewis at a club where they were both performing.
 From 1946 onwards they went on to become one of the most beloved duos in comic history.
 The pairs regular appearances on the TV series, The Colgate Comedy Hour finally made them household names.
 Dean was the laid back straight man to Jerry’s hyperactive scene stealer.
 The pair also went on to make several films together.

 I have never been a fan of Jerry Lewis but I do like the work he did with Dean, I feel that they brought out the best in each other on screen.
 The pair were close friends for many years.
 The natural warmth and affection between them shows on screen.
 They broke up in 1956 and sadly became estranged for twenty years.
 They enjoyed an emotional reunion at an event arranged by Frank Sinatra in 1976.

-Following the breakup, Dean went on to enjoy success as a singer and actor.
+Following the Martin and Lewis breakup, Dean went on to enjoy success as a singer and actor.
+He proved in several films that he also had a gift for playing straight drama as well as making people laugh.
+Check him out in Rio Bravo and The Young Lions in particular.
 He performed regularly on stage and screen, with Sinatra and the rest of the Rat Pack – Sammy Davis Jr, Joey Bishop and Peter Lawford.

 Following the tragic death of his son in 1987, Dean appeared less and less in public.
 He passed away on Christmas Day in 1995.
 He was 78 years old.